 Holy Saturday – 16th April

 The church is empty and bare and the Eucharist is not celebrated as we await the Resurrection.

 Then the Church gathers to celebrate the Easter Vigil.
 The celebration of the Easter Vigil should take place at night, beginning after nightfall.

 The Easter Vigil has four parts: The Service of Light; the Liturgy of the Word; the Liturgy of Baptism; and the Liturgy of the Eucharist.

-During the Liturgy of Baptism, we renewed our baptismal promises as a sign that we share the new life of Jesus through his resurrection.
+During the Liturgy of Baptism, all present stand with lighted candles and renew their baptismal promises as a sign that they share the new life of Jesus through his resurrection.

-The priest then made the acclamation Alleluia.
+The priest then makes the acclamation Alleluia.
 Christ is risen, and everyone responds loudly He is risen indeed.
 Alleluia.
-We then sang the Gloria and the bells were rung for the first time since Maundy Thursday.
+After a great fan-fare we then sing the Gloria and bells are rung for the first time since Maundy Thursday.

-The Easter Vigil concluded with the celebration of the Eucharist.
+The Easter Vigil concludes with the celebration of the Eucharist.
 This is a joyous sharing in the sacrificial meal of Jesus Christ, Lord and Risen Saviour.